anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

 Split PDF
 ~~~~~~~~~

-This is an action from `Plumsail Documents connector <https://plumsail.com/docs/actions/v1.x/flow/actions/document-processing.html>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
+This is an action from `Plumsail Documents connector <https://plumsail.com/documents/>`_.

 Put PDF file content from the output of the previous action.
 In the **Start Page** field, specify the first page to start the split, in the **End Page** field, specify the last page to split (inclusive) and enter a number of pages per partition into the **Split At Page** field.
 In our example, we extract just one page of the document, to do that we set the fields as shown in the screenshot below: